GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 `StatObject(\"<object_name>") (<time>ms): gcs.NotFoundError: storage: object doesn't exist"`.
 This is an expected error.
 Please refer to **NOT_FOUND GetObjectMetadata** section [here](https://github.com/GoogleCloudPlatform/gcsfuse/discussions/2300#discussioncomment-10261838).

-### Empty directory doesn't obey `--kernel-list-cache-ttl-secs` ttl.
+### Empty directory doesn't obey "--kernel-list-cache-ttl-secs" ttl.

 In case a new file is added to the empty directory remotely, outside of the mount, the client will not be able to see the new file in listing even if ttl is expired.<br></br>Please don't use kernel-list-cache for multi node/mount-point file create scenario, this is recommended to be used only for read only workloads, e.g. for Serving and Training workloads.
 Or you need to create a new file/directory from the mount to see the newly added remote files.

 ### fuse: *fuseops.FallocateOp error: function not implemented or similar function not implemented errors

-This is an expected error for file operations unsupported in FUSE file system (details [here](https://github.com/GoogleCloudPlatform/gcsfuse/discussions/2386#discussioncomment-10417635)).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
+This is an expected error for file operations unsupported in FUSE file system (details [here](https://github.com/GoogleCloudPlatform/gcsfuse/discussions/2386#discussioncomment-10417635)).